colachg/colachg/README.md

 ###  Hi there 👋, I'm Cola Chen.

-- 🔭 I’m currently working in Trantect.
+- 🔭 I’m currently working at Alauda as a SRE.
 - 🌱 I’m currently learning English and Golang.

 <!---